fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 ```
 procedure THelloApp.buildDependencies(const container : IDependencyContainer);
 begin
-    container.factory(
-        'routeMiddlewares',
-        TNullMiddlewareCollectionAwareFactory.create()
-    );
     container.add('viewParams', TViewParametersFactory.create());
 end;
 ```

-In code above, we register service name `routeMiddlewares` and its factory class which responsible to create instance of `IMiddlewareCollectionAware` interface.
-We will not use middleware yet, `TNullMiddlewareCollectionAwareFactory` creates null class which implements that interface but actually does nothing.
-See [Middlewares](/middlewares) for more information.

-We also register `IViewParameters` instance which we will be used to pass data from controller to view.
+In code above, we register service name `viewParams`, an `IViewParameters` instance which we will be used to pass data from controller to view.
 See [Displaying Data in View](/working-with-views/displaying-data-in-view) for more information.

 ## Build application routes